khurd21/khurd21.github.io/_posts/2023-09-06-cpp-template-project-structure.md

 IParsable<User>;
 ```

 Now there are only specializations for the `User` class.
+If you want to add
+more for other classes, simply add the specialization in the `.cpp` file.